-We process personal data in accordance with the Data Protection Acts of 1984 and 1998, the General Data Protection Regulation (GDPR) of May 2018 and any other applicable legislation (referred to as the ‘data protection legislation’).
-We adhere to the principles of data protection, as set out in the Data Protection Act 1998 and GDPR 2018, and observe the conditions relating to the fair and lawful processing of personal data.
+We process personal data in accordance with the Data Protection Act 2018 and any other applicable legislation (referred to as the ‘data protection legislation’).
+We adhere to the principles of data protection, as set out in the Data Protection Act 2018, and observe the conditions relating to the fair and lawful processing of personal data.

 We will treat your information sensitively and confidentially and will not share your information with anyone, unless specifically agreed with you.
 We will not disclose your personal details to a Third Party without your permission unless we are concerned that either you or someone else is at risk.
 If any inaccurate personal data is shared with another organisation, we will tell them about the inaccuracy so they correct their records.

 What legal basis do we use for processing your personal information?